-NOTE: If wires were disconnected from ignition modules on engines with SMART- SPARK_TM, reattach leads and seal base of terminal connectors with GE/Novaguard G661 or equivalent dielectric compound.
+NOTE: If wires were disconnected from ignition modules on engines with SMART-SPARK, reattach leads and seal base of terminal connectors with GE/Novaguard G661 or equivalent dielectric compound.
 Beads should overlap between terminals to form a solid bridge of compound.
 Do not put any compound inside terminals.
 24 584 15-S ignition modules have a separator barrier between terminals.
 On these modules, seal base of terminals, but it is not necessary to have overlapping beads of sealant between connections.

 - Install intake manifold and new gaskets or O-rings (plastic manifold), with wiring harness attached, to cylinder heads.
 Slide any wiring harness clips onto appropriate bolts before installing.
 Make sure gaskets are in proper orientation.
-Torque screws in two stages, first to 7.4 N·m (66 in. lb.), then to 9.9 N·m (88 in. lb.), using sequence shown. - Two-barrel manifold (carburetor) models: Route wiring harness through mounting clip on underside of debris shield if separated earlier.
-Carefully position debris shield as rearward as possible. - Connect kill lead to tab terminal on standard ignition modules.
+Using sequence shown, torque screws in two increments, first to 7.4 N·m (66 in. lb.), then to 9.9 N·m (88 in. lb.). - Connect kill lead to tab terminal on standard ignition modules.